EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 >
 > Reason: Error reading from remote server
 >
-> Apache/2.4.52 (Ubuntu) Server at eidf147-runner-vm Port 443
+> Apache/2.4.52 (Ubuntu) Server at host Port 443

+then, this can arise as sometimes there is a lag between the container having started and JupyterLab within the container being ready for connections.

-then, refresh the web page, or click the **Connect to JupyterLab** button again.
+Wait 30 seconds, then refresh the web page, or click the **Connect to JupyterLab** button again.

 ---